Yet to Come (The Most Beautiful Moment)

-"Yet to Come (The Most Beautiful Moment)" is a song by South Korean boy band BTS, released on June 10, 2022, through Big Hit Music and Universal Music Group, as the lead single from their first anthology album Proof.
+"Yet to Come (The Most Beautiful Moment)" is a song by South Korean boy band BTS, released on June 10, 2022, through BigHit Music and Universal Music Group, as the lead single from their first anthology album Proof.
 It is the band's first original Korean-language single since 2020's "Life Goes On".
 An alternative hip hop track, the song's lyrics are a reflection on the past nine years of the band's career while also looking forward to what the future holds.
 It was written by Dan Gleyzer, J-Hope, Max, Pdogg, RM, and Suga, with Pdogg serving as producer.
 The song received generally positive reviews from critics.

 "Yet to Come" reached number one in India, Japan, the Philippines and Vietnam.
 It charted in the top 10 in Hong Kong, Hungary, Indonesia, Malaysia, the Netherlands, Singapore and South Korea, and the top 20 in Australia, Canada, Lithuania, Peru, Sweden and the United States.
 BTS promoted the song in South Korea with performances on M Countdown, Music Bank and Inkigayo.

 An accompanying music video, set in the desert, was released alongside the single.
 It contains numerous visual references to past music videos from different eras in BTS' career.
 An animated music video, featuring avatars of the band from their mobile game BTS Island: In the Seom, followed on June 20.
 In July, a tribute video featuring submissions from the band's fans was released as part of a promotional YouTube campaign.